Efficient Unlearning with Privacy Guarantees: Experimental results

-\paragraph{Forgetting settings} We randomly sampled a forget set $\mathbf{D}_f$ from the original training set $\mathbf{D}$ using a given forgetting ratio ({\em e.g.}, 5\%).
-After subtracting $\mathbf{D}_f$ from $\mathbf{D}$, the remaining training points made up the retain set $\mathbf{D}_r$.
+\paragraph{Forgetting request settings} We randomly sampled a forget set $\mathbf{D}_f$ from the original training set $\mathbf{D}$ using a given forgetting ratio ({\em e.g.}, 5\%).
+After subtracting $\mathbf{D}_f$ from $\mathbf{D}$, the remaining training points constituted the retain set $\mathbf{D}_r$.
 To forget $\mathbf{D}_f$ with privacy guarantees, we fine-tuned $M^k$ and $M^{\epsilon}$ on $\mathbf{D}_r$ to obtain $M^k_{\mathbf{D}_r}$ and $M^{\epsilon}_{\mathbf{D}_r}$, respectively.
 We used the learning rates and batch sizes in Table~\ref{tab:training_hyperparameters}.
-For MLP and DenseNet12, we fine-tuned the models for a number of epochs.
-For XGBoost, we added a number of estimators and fine-tuned the models with those added estimators.
-See details on fine-tuning below.
+For MLP models, we fine-tuned for 5 epochs using the cosine learning rate schedule.
+For ResNet18, we fine-tuned for 5 epochs using the OneCycleLR schedule.
+For XGBoost, we added 5 estimators and fine-tuned the models with those added estimators.

-For all training, forgetting, and attack experiments, we report the average results of three runs.
+For all training, unlearning, and attack experiments, the results are reported as mean $\pm$ standard deviation over 5 runs.